ss12compilerbau/simple-pascal-compiler/README.md

 # Simple Pascal Compiler

-This is a compiler based on Pascal Programming Language.
-To start with the project, we have written a scanner which scan files and itself.
-The scanner checks every symbol or character in a file till it reaches the end of the file.
+This is a compiler based on Pascal Programming Language but handles only a subset of the pascal language.
+It is planned to be self-compiling soon.
+The compiler produces assembly code that can be run on our Virtual machine (emu/emulator.js).

+## Dependencies:
+* Free Pascal Compiler (fpc)
+* Node JS 0.6.* for running the virtual machine

 Instructions to build and test: